sblisesivdin/sblisesivdin.github.io/index.md

 IEEE is the world’s largest professional association dedicated to advancing technological innovation and excellence for the benefit of humanity.
 IEEE and its members inspire a global community through IEEE’s highly cited publications, conferences, technology standards, and professional and educational activities.

-### About 2014 Turkish Society of Physics Prof. Dr. Sevket Erk Young Scientist Award.

-*12 June 2014*

-Turkish Society of Physics has awarded me with the 2014 YEAR OF TURKISH SOCIETY OF PHYSICS PROF. DR. SEVKET ERK YOUNG SCIENTIST AWARD.
-Award will be presented at the TPS 31.
-International Physics Congress which will be held at Bodrum, Turkey at July 21st-24th 2014.

-### Turkish Translation of the book “Understanding Nanotechnology Revolution” is published.

-*17 April 2014*

-Turkish Translation of the book “Understanding Nanotechnology Revolution” by E. L. Wolf and M. Medikonda is published by Turkish publisher Nobel Yayincilik.
-For more information please click (TURKISH PAGE).
-I am one of the translation editors.

-### New grant received from TUBITAK/RFBR 2532 coded international collaboration programme.

-*7 February 2014*

-We received the joint grant of Scientific and Technological Research Council of Turkey (TUBITAK) and RFBR of Russia.
-Project is about manipulation of the properties of two-dimensional electronic gas using insitu surface passivation of AlGaN/GaN heterostructures by molecular beam epitaxy and will be held between 2014-2016.
-I am the project investigator of the project.

 ## Selected Important Papers

 (Click [here](publications.md) for full publication list.)